 The UK and EU have reached an agreement on rights for those EU citizens already in the UK, as well as those arriving before the end of the transitional phase.
 These citizens will be able to apply for ‘settled status’ after five years in the UK, allowing them to stay here permanently.
 Anyone that has not been in the UK for long enough by the end of the transitional phase can apply for temporary permission to stay until they have reached the five years required.
 Application processes will open later this year.

 The UK has stated its intention to honour these commitments even in the event of a no deal.
-However, as there would be no transitional phase, this guarantee would only apply to those EU citizens who are resident in the UK by 29 March 2019.
+However, as there would be no transitional phase, this guarantee would only apply to those EU citizens who are resident in the UK by the exit date.

 The UK cannot unilaterally guarantee the rights of UK nationals currently living in the EU.
 It is making strong representations to the EU to provide similar guarantees for UK nationals in the event of a no deal.